rcsoccersim/rcsoccersim.github.io/docs/papers/robocup2024/index.md

 ### [AEteam](./TDP_AEteam.pdf)

-- AEteam Soccer Simulation 2D Team Description Paper 2024
+- 📄 **Title**: AEteam Soccer Simulation 2D Team Description Paper 2024
-- Erfan Fathi , Soroush Mazloom , Parham Keyhani , Amir hosein Nikfetrat and Vahid khodabakhshi
+- ✍️ **Authors**: Erfan Fathi , Soroush Mazloom , Parham Keyhani , Amir hosein Nikfetrat and Vahid khodabakhshi
-- This team description paper presents an overview of previous work and recent research topics of Team AEteam.
+- 📜 **Abstract**: This team description paper presents an overview of previous work and recent research topics of Team AEteam.
 In this article, we aim to enhance our understanding and improve the efficiency of offensive players escaping by exploring and expanding our knowledge on the subject.
 To achieve this, we em-